moodle/devdocs/docs/guides/javascript/reactive/index.md

 ### Initialize a component from a mustache template

 Components are easy to embed in mustache files.
-To do so your class must have a static "init" method that could be called inside the {{#JS}}.
+To do so your class must have a static "init" method that could be called inside the `{{#js}}`.

 <Tabs>
   <TabItem value="component-view" label="Component class" default>